 Hazard #3: Hand-Held Blenders

 Hand-held blenders also got special mention from my ER colleagues, who talked about injuries that happened when people tried to unjam the blender without first unplugging it.
 Why do people do this?
-If you’re pureeing my garbanzo bean soup, and something gets stuck in your blender, please unplug it before sticking a finger into it!
+If you’re pureeing soups or sauces, and something gets stuck in your blender, please unplug it before sticking a finger into it!

 While we’re at it, please don’t stick metal forks into your toasters either.

 Burns and Other Skin Reactions

 Just like cuts, most cooks probably get at least a minor burn once in a while.
 You already know that the oven gets hot.
 And you shouldn’t deep fry while naked.
 But here are two unusual ways you can get burned: